BLK65/Lexical-Analyzer-Demo/README.md

 The source code comprises a program designed to take in a source file named code.psi and generate a text file called code.lex.
 This resulting file contains a sequential listing of all the tokens extracted from code.lex.

-# Lexical Rules for the Demo
+# Lexical Rules

 1- Identifiers:
 •	Maximum identifier size is 30 characters.
 If an identifier larger than that is used, the lexical analyzer issues an error message.
-•	The demo language is not case sensitive and all the identifier names are standardized as lower case.
+•	The language is not case sensitive and all the identifier names are standardized as lower case.
 •	Identifiers start with an alphabetic character (a letter) and are composed of one or more letters/digits/_ (underscore).
 •	Example Token: Identifier(my_var_1)